Almost coherent modules and almost coherent sheaves

 as the composition of isomorphisms

-with $\a_U$ and $\a_{X_U}$ isomorphisms from Lemma \ref{tensor-product}.
-Since the construction of $\a$ was functorial in $U$ we conclude that $\beta$ defines a morphism of sheaves.
-It is an isomorphism because we constructed $\beta_U$ to be isomorphism an a basis of $Y$. \end{proof}
+with $\a_U$ and $\a_{X_U}$ being isomorphisms from Lemma \ref{tensor-product}.
+Since the construction of $\a$ is functorial in $U$, we conclude that $\beta$ defines a morphism of sheaves.
+It is an isomorphism because $\beta_U$ is an isomorphism an a basis of $Y$. \end{proof}

 \begin{lemma} Let $f\colon (X, \O_X) \to (Y, \O_Y)$ be a spectral morphism of locally spectral, locally ringed $R$-spaces.
 Then for any $\F\in \mathbf{D}(X)$, there is a morphism